Harrow in LEAF will have a table at the Honeybun May Fayre on Saturday, June 4th 2016 from 2pm to 5pm.

 project, and they would like to get keen gardeners involved from all over the UK.

-Harrow in LEAF have registered with the project and intend to make a "test bed" outside their green HQ building, West Harrow Allotments (large).
+Harrow in LEAF have registered with the project and intend to make a "test bed" at an allotment site in Harrow.

 Click to view the Sow Wild! poster.